 Research shows that while women drive 70-80 percent of consumer spending, they make up only 3 percent of CEOs at retail companies in the S&P 500.
 The summit, now in its sixth year, is one of many events Lowe’s hosts to empower women in retail and embrace diverse thinking – key components for driving innovation and meeting the needs of the evolving customer.

-This year, the event drew nearly 200 women to listen and learn from host Jennifer Weber, Lowe’s chief human resources officer, CEO Robert Niblock, and an array of women guest speakers ranging from renowned social business expert Sandy Carter to mountain climber Allison Levine to former Girl Scouts CEO Anna Maria Chavez.
+This year, the event drew nearly 200 women to listen and learn from host Jennifer Weber, Lowe’s chief human resources officer, former CEO Robert Niblock, and an array of women guest speakers ranging from renowned social business expert Sandy Carter to mountain climber Allison Levine to former Girl Scouts CEO Anna Maria Chavez.